rupashreeh/RupashreeRangaiyengar_ATC_2021_Assignment/README.md

 Some of the ways that you can run this code:

-Ensure that python3 site-packages are available at the commandline prompt
+Ensure that python3 site-packages are available at the commandline prompt.
+I have the following imports: import sys import re import operator import math from z3 import * from prettytable import PrettyTable from operator import itemgetter

 1. python3 <path-where-file-is-downloaded>/pb.py "x1<=2" 1 10
 2. python3 <path-where-file-is-downloaded>/pb.py "x1<=2" 1 1